 Our teachers have developed a play-based curriculum that inspires curiosity, collaboration and enthusiasm.
 This is complemented by specialist teachers who provide rich, engaging opportunities for the youngest learners to express themselves through language, literacy, movement, art, music and numbers.
 Our early years spaces provide captivating indoor and outdoor environments that engage all the senses.
 Each classroom is flexible in design, inviting children to lead their own exploration in numerous breakout spaces and with a wide range of materials.

 The outdoor playscapes offer developmentally appropriate challenges to extend children’s physical, social and cognitive learning.
 An organic garden, adventure playscape, mud kitchen and water features contribute to an inviting, environmentally friendly and aesthetically pleasing environment.
-In each of these spaces, children are encouraged to immerse themselves in creative physical activity and diverse sensory exploration, develop problem-solving skills as they interact with one another and learn through both quiet and active outdoor play.
+In each space, children immerse themselves in creative physical activity and diverse sensory exploration, develop problem-solving skills as they interact with one another and learn through both quiet and active outdoor play.

 What are some features of the campus?

-The school’s purpose-built campus includes a professional grade theatre and visual art studios, outdoor playscapes and sports pitches, and multiple science and design labs where STEAM projects come to life.
+The pre-school’s purpose-built campus includes a professional grade theatre and visual art studios, outdoor playscapes and sports pitches, along with multiple science and design labs where STEAM projects come to life.
 The facility’s eco-friendly construction and sustainable operating practices are recognised by the Green Building Council of Hong Kong and HKA was awarded Gold BEAM status in October 2020.

 How can parents get involved or monitor how things are going at school?

-Parents are encouraged to be involved with the school and community and there are many ways they can do so.
+We encourage parents to get involved with the school and community, and there are many ways they can do so.
 Grade level parents partner with teachers in support of activities such as mystery reader, field trip chaperones, maths ambassadors and expert speakers.
 They also promote community spirit by buddying with new families, organising social events and supporting home-school communications.

 HKA parents contribute many thousands of volunteer hours to the school every year.
 From shelving books in the library to coaching sports, serving on the all-volunteer school board, offering work experience opportunities and mentoring student initiatives, they’re a key part of the engine that helps HKA run smoothly.